kuzzleio/documentation/src/api/1/controller-auth/get-my-rights/index.md

 {{{since "1.0.0"}}}

-Returns the rights for the user linked to the `JSON Web Token`, provided in the query or the `Authorization` header.
+Returns the exhaustive list of granted or denied rights for the currently logged in user.

 ---